 Aurora, CO – On Thursday, September 21, 2017, the organization 9to5 Colorado, hosted a renter’s rights action in solidarity with residents at the Denver Meadows Mobile Home Park.
 This action was part of a nation-wide Renter Week Of Action organized by Right To The City Alliance (RTC).

-For more than two years, the mobile home park residents have been in a battle with the park owner, Shawn Lustigman, to try and buy the land from him and convince him not to sell.
+For almost a year, the mobile home park residents have been in a battle with the park owner, Shawn Lustigman, to try and buy the land from him and convince him not to sell.

-Residents received notices of their looming eviction in spring of 2015, and in December 2015, Lustigman applied to rezone Denver Meadows to allow construction of high-rise apartments, new shops and hotels.
+In December 2015, Lustigman applied to rezone Denver Meadows to allow construction of high-rise apartments, new shops and hotels.
+Residents received notices of their looming eviction in spring of 2016.

 In a small victory for residents, Aurora’s zoning commission and city council voted to table the request for rezoning, but that did not change Lustigman’s plan to sell.